-The next test held at CBS will be on 6th December 2020.
-Application period will be from 14 August to 6 October.
-Application deadline for special test accommodations is 17 September.
+The next test held at CBS will be on December 3 2023.
+The application period is from Friday 18 August until Wednesday 11 October.
+Application deadline for special test accommodations is 7 September.

 The price for levels N1 to N4 will be DKK 800.

 Beginners Discount: We are giving a "beginners discount", level N5 costs only DKK 530.